Class stratification: Class schema

 Wright’s second schema involve a 12-class schema and is based upon exploitation.
 In the second schemata exploitation has three dimensions: ownership of the means of production, ownership of organization assets that permit control and coordination of technical processes of production, and ownership of skills or credentials.

 John Goldthorpe's class schema is to differentiate positions within labor markets and production units, or more specifically to differentiate such positions in terms of the employment relations that they entail.
 Goldthorpe schema distinguishes the employers, the self-employed, and employees.
 Within the group of employees eleven classes are defined on the basis of the employment relationship they enjoy.
 The aim of the schema is to group occupational title/employment relations, and the employment relationships joined by given combinations may differ cross-nationally.

 As the theories relate to class stratification the common characteristic shared by the actors involve the position they occupy in relations defined by labor markets and productive processes.
 Class has often been defined as the significant determinant of life chances.
 The deliberate acts of individual actors are undertaken from a position of social power which is determined by class membership.
 The resources an individual possesses and the constraints they face and the course of action they take leads to having a higher probability of being undertaken than others.
 These processes lead to class position becoming a powerful predictor of many kinds of behavior.

+Paul Fussell wrote extensively in n the topic, including his book, Class : a guide through the American status system.